StemboltHQ/solidus-adyen/README.md

 been processed.
 These will be used in the next step so keep the file open.

-Next we will configure our Adyen account so that it will be able to authenticate with spree-adyen and post notifications about payments.
+Next we will configure our Adyen account so that it will be able to authenticate with solidus-adyen and post notifications about payments.
 To do do:
 1. [Log in to Adyen](https://ca-test.adyen.com/ca/ca/login.shtml)
 1. Click `Settings` on the left hand nav.
 1. Click the [Server Communication](https://ca-test.adyen.com/ca/ca/config/showthirdparty.shtml)